preservim/vim-pencil/README.markdown

 Markdown syntax plugins

+Markdown users typically won’t need to install a syntax plugin unless they want the latest version of Pope’s syntax highlighting:

-* [tpope/vim-markdown][tvm] - the latest version of the syntax plugin that ships with Vim
+* [tpope/vim-markdown][tvm] - (recommended) the latest version of Pope’s
+  syntax plugin which ships with Vim

+Those using tables and footnotes should consider installing this plugin:

+* [mattly/vim-markdown-enhancements][mvme]

+Alternatives to Tim Pope’s syntax highlighting include:

 * [plasticboy/vim-markdown][pvm]
 * [gabrielelana/vim-markdown][gvm]

-* [mattly/vim-markdown-enhancements][mvme] - highlighting for tables and footnotes
+Note that the plasticboy and gabrielelana plugins may incorrectly reformat bulleted lists when Vim’s autoformat is active in _pencil_’s HardPencil mode.

 [tvm]: http://github.com/tpope/vim-markdown
 [pvm]: http://github.com/plasticboy/vim-markdown